demifiiks/CAPSTONE/readme.md

 - Converted data types as follows:
    - Converted 'assigned_to' to integer data type from float.
-   - Converted call_id to int from object
+   - Converted call_id to int from object whilst correcting the error in the first row of the column. changing i"ageentsgradelevel"  to '1'
 #### 2.3.
 Data Validation and Correction

 - Conducted data validation to identify and correct data integrity issues.